fluxninja/aperture/docs/content/faq.md

 ### Can the Aperture Controller run in a non-containerized environment?

 No, as for now, we only support deploying [Aperture Controller][] on a Kubernetes cluster.
-Remember that it's also possible to use [FluxNinja Cloud Controller] instead of deploying your own.
+Remember that it's also possible to use [Aperture Cloud Controller] instead of deploying your own.

 ### Can the Aperture Agent run in a non-containerized environment?